ShardianLabs/EphemeralNet/README.md

 > **Note:** The first `cmake` configure step generates the project files and the `build/` directory.
 Add `-DEPHEMERALNET_BUILD_TESTS=OFF` if you want to skip test targets.

-## Suggested next steps

-1. Implement a full networking layer for chunk exchange (UDP/TCP or QUIC).
-2. Replace `SessionManager` with a production-grade transport and end-to-end encryption.
-3. Add distributed TTL audits and coordinated cleanup.
-4. Expose a gRPC/REST API for node orchestration.
-5. Introduce a daemon mode with key management and remote CLI control.

 ## CLI

 The `eph` binary acts as a lightweight client for the daemon and exposes the most common control commands.
 Typical usage: